Skip to main content

 by Arya Rahimi · · 11 min read

-I had a Compound governance hash in my pasteboard and twenty minutes to decide whether to vote yes.
-Etherscan showed me executeTransactions(...) and a wall of bytes.
-Tenderly was closer but wanted me to log in.
-I wanted the answer in a terminal, in plain English, without an account and without opening a browser tab.
-This is a note about the part of glnc that finally got me there: the decoder that walks Governor, Timelock, MultiSend, and leaf calls without giving up at the first bytes field.
+A DAO governance hash sat in my pasteboard.
+The vote closed in twenty minutes.
+Etherscan gave me execute(...) and a wall of bytes.
+Tenderly wanted me to log in.
+I wanted the answer in a terminal, in plain English.
+This post is about the part of glnc that got me there: a decoder that walks Governor, Timelock, MultiSend, and leaf calls instead of giving up at the first bytes field.

-The transaction in question was a routine Compound parameter change.
+The transaction was a routine governance parameter change.
 Its pipeline looked like every other DAO action that has shipped in the last three years.
-A proposer called execute on the Governor with a single proposal id.
+A proposer called execute on the Governor with a proposal id.
 The Governor walked its target list, found a Timelock, and called executeBatch with an array of payloads.
 One of those payloads was a Gnosis MultiSend call wrapping several inner transactions packed into a single bytes field.
-The real action, a token transfer, a parameter setter, a reserve sweep, was three layers deep and encoded in three different ways.
+The real action sat three layers down: a USDC transfer, a setReserveFactor, a setBorrowKink.
+Three encodings, one transaction.

 Etherscan decoded the outer call, told me the second-layer payload was a blob of bytes, and stopped.
-That isn't a bug in Etherscan.
-It's the cost of being honest: the ABI decoder is a typed-call decoder, and once you hit a parameter of type bytes, the type system stops volunteering information.
-To recurse you have to step outside the ABI contract and start guessing.
+That isn't a bug.
+The ABI decoder is a typed-call decoder.
+Once you hit a bytes parameter, the type system has nothing more to say.
+To go further you step outside the ABI and start guessing.

-What makes this hard is small but real.
 A Solidity bytes parameter is, to the ABI decoder, a byte buffer of unknown shape.
-There's no type metadata travelling with it.
-To do anything useful you need to take its first four bytes, look up that selector against a registry of known functions, and decode the remaining bytes against that function's argument signature.
-Once you do that, you've recursed: the new function may itself have bytes arguments, and you're back where you started, one layer deeper.
+To do anything useful you take its first four bytes, look up that selector against a registry of known functions, and decode the remaining bytes against that function's argument signature.
+Once you do that, you've recursed: the new function may itself have bytes arguments, and you are back where you started, one layer deeper.

 That recursion is fine until you meet a payload that isn't ABI at all.
-Gnosis MultiSend is the canonical example.
-The multiSend function takes a single bytes argument that, by convention, contains a concatenation of fixed-layout records.
+MultiSend is the one you'll hit first.
+Its multiSend function takes a single bytes argument that, by convention, contains a concatenation of fixed-layout records.
 You can't feed it to decodeAbiParameters and get anything back.
 You have to hand-roll a byte walker, and the walker has to know exactly how MultiSend lays out its records or it will silently produce nonsense.

-The third thing that makes this hard is fan-out.
+Then there's fan-out.
 A single OZ Governor execute(address[],uint256[],bytes[],bytes32) can carry an arbitrary array of payloads, each of which can itself contain a MultiSend, each of whose inner calls can be another router.
-A naive decoder either bails at depth 1 or recurses without bound.
-Neither is what you want.
+A naive decoder either bails at depth 1 or recurses forever.
+Both are wrong.

 The walker